 Read Review: Rumparooz Pocket

 Flip with Stay Dry Insert

 Laundry care instructions for the Flip are different from the Rumparooz, so be sure to take a look at Flip specific washing instructions.
 As with any cloth diaper, you must wash the Flip cover and stay-dry liner once before the first use.
-We recommend getting a cloth specific laundry detergent such as this one from bumGenius.
+We recommend getting a cloth-specific laundry detergent such as one of these.
 Cotton Babies (the makers of the Flip) has also written how-to instructions detailing how to use the insert and cover combo.

 Read Review: Flip with Stay Dry Insert

 The following are topics to consider when making your selection.
 You should take these into account and decide which features are most important to you.
 As a whole, they will help create clarity in your purchasing decision.

 How Many Will I Need to Get Started?